joseeden/KodeKloud_Engineer_Labs/Tasks_51-60/TASK_57-Mange_secrets_in_Kubernetes.md

 secret-datacenter   1/1     Running   0
 ```

-Login to the pod and check the secret.
+Login to the pod and check if the secret is mounted.

 ```bash
 $ kubectl exec -it secret-datacenter bash